 For instance, Arbitrum DAO, with over $3 billion in assets, approved an M&A pilot earlier this year.
 Recognizing M&A as a strategic tool to consolidate the fragmented layer 2 (L2) market, Arbitrum aims to grow non-organically through acquisitions, setting up an M&A unit with a budget between $100-250 million.
 Other projects, like on-chain asset manager Enzyme Finance, are also exploring M&A, while advisors like Areta provide commercial M&A advisory tailored to the decentralized space.

 M&A stems from traditional finance and executing these transactions in a web3 environment presents unique challenges.
 Traditional M&A structures like share or asset deals don’t fully translate to decentralized projects, which operate with diverse governance models, token economies, and a mix of off-chain entities such as non-profit foundations and contributor collectives.
-To navigate this, M&A in web3 often evolves around token swaps.
+To navigate this, M&A in web3 often revolves around token swaps.

 Token Swaps: The way to acquire DeFi and DAO projects